andrew-from-pretoria/docs-content/content/learn/04.electronics/07.low-power/low-power.md

 - Hardware Needed: Any SAMD21 Based Arduino Boards (MKR Family)

-Modifying a bit of the previous external event based low power example, it is possible to configure ADC (Analog to Digital Converter) as a wake up source given a defined range of voltage detection reading.
+By modifying a bit of the previous external event based low power example, it is possible to configure the ADC (Analog to Digital Converter) as a wake up source given a defined range of voltage detection reading.
 This example can be found by navigating to **Examples -> Arduino Low Power -> AdcWakeup**.

 ```arduino
 #include "ArduinoLowPower.h"